adityasahane07/Automated-Screen-Recorder/README.md

 Features:

 Cross-platform screen recording (Windows, macOS, Linux).
 Adjustable recording parameters (resolution, codec, frame rate).
-Real-time display of the recording screen (optional).
+Real-time display of the recording screen.
 User-friendly termination with the 'q' key.
 Adjustable Resolution: Specify the resolution of the screen recording.
 Video Codec: Choose the video codec for the output file.
 Timestamped File Names: Each recording is saved with a timestamped filename for easy identification.
 Frame Rate Control: Customize the frames per second (fps) for the recorded video.

 Usage: